 So, aside from the policies of the Israeli government, it may be that this reflexive distaste for religion amongst so many literary gatekeepers, and the conflation of the Jewish people and culture with the Abrahamic religion—that, ironically, few Jews actually practice today—is what makes Jewish horror such a hard sell.
 (At this point I would be remiss to leave out how unease about the Jewish religion IS the historic root of all antisemitism.)

 If I had pitched an Irish folk horror novel, would the editor have turned it down because she wasn’t a fan of Christianity or Druidism, which would inevitably find its way into the book?
 My guess is no, because Irish isn’t also the name of a religion.
 Not sure how to get around this, although one member of the Jewish Horror Authors group I started on Facebook suggested framing our work as “Jewish folklore” might do the trick.

-Despite these new insights, I still don’t plan on changing ANY of the Jewish elements of my manuscript.
-However, sadly, to slip under the radar, I may try removing overt mentions of “Jewish” in my query and pitch it solely as the folk horror novel it is.
+Despite these insights, I didn’t change ANY of the Jewish elements of my manuscript.
+However, sadly, to slip under the radar in the future, I may try removing overt mentions of anything “Jewish” in queries.
 Then, maybe editors can come at the pages with an open mind.
 And perhaps when they get drawn into the story and realize Jewish horror isn’t about selling religion but simply another face of the diversity they say they want, they’ll give works within this long overlooked subgenre a chance at being “chosen.”